 Consider the ambitions of the local authority and how this impacts your personal statement.

 Ensure your statement is written professionally and is free from grammatical errors.
 Write genuinely about your background, experiences, and passion for the role.
 Strong content is more important than corporate jargon which lacks substance.

+If you aren’t able to provide a specific example of any of the essential skills you should be honest about this but you could consider outlining what you would/would not do if you found yourself in a situation where that skill was needed.
+An appreciation of the key considerations may still be valuable.